 A bus driver cannot withhold a student's bus-riding privilege; however, he/she can assign seats in an effort to monitor potential misconduct of students.
 Withholding transportation privileges can only be made by the principal (or his/her designee) of the school the student attends - or by the principal of a school served by that bus.
-If the misconduct is of such a nature that the driver cannot finish the trip, he may return to school so that immediate correction may be made, or he may stop to telephone either the principal or the bus supervisor to come for the student.
-Students should not be left unattended
+If the misconduct is of such a nature that the driver cannot finish the trip, he may return to school so that immediate correction may be made, or he may pull over at the first convenient and safe place and stop to telephone either the principal or the bus supervisor for assistance, or dial 911 if circumstances warrant to come for the student.
+Students should not be left unattended.